The ROI of Agentic Commerce: Metrics That Matter

 AI-attributed revenue: the direct ROI metric

-This is the cleanest number: how much revenue can you directly trace to conversations with the Agentic Client Advisor?
+This is the cleanest number: how much revenue can you directly trace to conversations with the AI-powered shopping assistant?

 Attribution methodology